-The major highway in Brookfield (Route 9) is under the jurisdiction of Massachusetts Highway Department.
-The State Highway Department and not the Town of Brookfield Highway Department therefore performs all snow removal for this road.
-Any questions or concerns regarding Route 9 should be directed to the District 3 Office of the Mass Highway at (508) 499-5511.
-Route 148 is under the jurisdiction of the Town of
+The major Highway in Brookfield (Route 9) is under the jurisdiction of Massachusetts Highway Department.
+The State Highway Department performs all snow removal for this road.
+Any questions or concerns regarding Route 9, should be directed to the District 3 Office of the Mass Highway at (508) 499-5511.